FDA panel backs over-the-counter sales of birth control pill

 WASHINGTON (AP) — Federal health advisers said Wednesday that a decades-old birth control pill should be sold without a prescription, paving the way for a likely U.S. approval of the first over-the-counter contraceptive medication.

-The panel of FDA advisers voted unanimously in favor of drugmaker Perrigo’s request to sell its once-a-day medication over the counter.
+The panel of FDA advisers voted unanimously in favor of drugmaker Perrigo’s request to sell its once-a-day medication on store shelves alongside eye drops and allergy pills.
 The recommendation came at the close of a two-day meeting focused on whether women could safely and effectively take the pill without professional supervision.
 A final FDA decision is expected this summer.

-If the agency follows the nonbinding recommendation, Perrigo’s drug, Opill, would become the first contraceptive pill to be moved out from behind the pharmacy counter onto store shelves.
+If the agency follows the nonbinding recommendation, Perrigo’s drug, Opill, would become the first contraceptive pill to be moved out from behind the pharmacy counter.
 The company said sales could begin late this year if OK’d.

 The outside experts said they were mostly confident that women of all ages could use the drug appropriately without seeing a health provider first.